-was a series of storybooks written by American author Johnny Gruelle about the adventures of a living rag doll.
+Raggedy Ann was a series of storybooks, introduced by American writer and illustrator Johnny Gruelle in 1918, about the adventures of a living rag doll.
 Gruelle based the stories on a ragdoll he gave to his daughter, Marcella, who also became a character in the books as Raggedy Ann's owner.
 Seeing the possibilities with the character, the Gruelle family went on to market a line of Raggedy Ann rag dolls that have, arguably, become far better known than the books.

 Raggedy Andy was introduced as Ann's brother in the second book and has been by her side ever since.
 He's a bold, adventurous type, and more mischievous and rash than his sister.
 Andy is fiercely loyal to Ann, and he is always there to look out for her.